NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 What We Like

-• Made from durable stainless steel materials; easy to maintain and wipe clean
+• Made of durable stainless steel materials

 What We Don’t Like

-• Not suitable for cutting hard tile material, such as porcelain
+• Unsuitable for cutting hard tile material

-• Does not make plunge cuts and does not have a GFCI switch
+• Does not make plunge cuts

-This compact wet saw can handle up to 12-inch rip cuts and has a miter gauge for accurate diagonal cuts.
+The 7-Inch wet tile saw from Skil is a budget-friendly gem tailored to assist homeowners and DIYers in tackling small projects, such as backsplashes and craftwork.
+It can handle up to 12-inch rip cuts and has a miter gauge for accurate diagonal cuts.
 Its stainless steel worktop is a standout feature that should outlast other budget models made with cheaper materials.
 You won’t find a sliding table at this price point, but with a bit of practice (and the adjustable fence), you’ll be making straight cuts in no time.
 The worktable is also adjustable, so you can create bevels from 0 to 45 degrees.
-Another plus: The splash guard sits high enough that we could clearly see our cutlines while cutting.

 The water reservoir eliminated all airborne dust, but we found quite a bit of water ran across the table’s surface and off the side of the saw instead of back into the reservoir.
 As a result, we recommend keeping a good eye on the water level in the reservoir because we had to add water twice to ensure the level was high enough to keep the blade wet and cool.